 - Caregivers/parents who want to manage the medicine intake of their kids

-Each of these categories has its own reasoning to use the drug management app.
+Each of these categories has its own reasoning to use the drug testing management software.
 Let’s review why developing apps to help with medication management is a successful business venture.

 Problems the Medication Management Software Can Solve